Bingeing is another topic that generates tremendous anxiety and questions for those recovering from the restrictive eating disorder spectrum.

 The extreme hunger phase is normal in recovery and as long as you respond to the hunger and continue to avoid any restriction, complete recovery will be forthcoming.

-Please read Extreme Hunger: What is it? and Extreme Hunger: Profoundly Disturbing to understand much more about the necessity of responding to your extreme hunger in recovery and that doing so will not result in the appearance of pathological binge eating behaviors.
+Please read Extreme Hunger I: What Is It? and Extreme Hunger II: Profoundly Disturbing to understand much more about the necessity of responding to your extreme hunger in recovery and that doing so will not result in the appearance of pathological binge eating behaviors.
 Restrictive eating behaviors are, and remain, the maladapted anxiety-modulating response that must be replaced with well-adapted anxiety modulating behaviors.

 The Dreaded Overshoot